 To Classify the Image, Use Maximum Likelihood on the classification window

-- Input Raster Bands -Input the Image you would like to classify and Input the signature file, - Then click Ok.
-An Image will be displayed with the 5 classes.
+- Input Raster Bands -Input the Image you would like to classify Image1_Clip.tif and Input the signature file Training_Sites.gsg. - Give an output name Supervised.tif and click ok, an Image with the 4 classes will be displayed.